You are located in service: Public Key Certificates

 5. Generate a certificate request (with key generation in the browser)

-As an alternative to generating your cryptographic keys in the browser, you can also upload a certificate request.
+As an alternative to generating your cryptographic keys in the browser, you can also upload a certificate request (this route is currently disabled, we are working on it).
 This requires the prior generation of your cryptographic keys and a CSR file via openssl.

 Select the email address for which you want to request a certificate.

-• “Not requestable” are email addresses for which a valid certificate exists in the GÉANT/TCS that is valid for more than 28 days.
+• “Not requestable” are email addresses for which a valid certificate exists in RA-Portal that is valid for more than 28 days.
 If you need a new certificate for such an email address, you must first revoke the valid certificate.
 To do this, go back to “My client certificates”.

-• For personal email addresses, your name is automatically filled in from your Identity Management data as soon as you have selected that email account.
+• For personal email addresses, your Surname is automatically sourced from your Identity Management data.
+It appears as soon as you have selected one personal email account.
+Please note that, currently, special characters in your name are not accepted by the certification authority and have been transcribed as shown.

 The field "Passwort zum Verschlüsseln des Private Key": Set a password to encrypt your .json file.
 The .json file contains your cryptographic keys.
 You need this file and its password to retrieve and use your certificate.
 There is no password reset available, so keep the file and its password safely.